f5devcentral/f5-agility-labs-sslviz/docs/class2/module1/lab6.rst

       -  To verify, type the following command:

-            ``tcpdump -nnXi eth1 not arp and not icmp | egrep -i "agility"``
+            ``tcpdump -nnXi ens9 not arp and not icmp | egrep -i "agility"``

-   -  Since SSL Orchestrator is intercepting/decrypting \https://www.google.com, you are able to see into the payload of this communication and therefore the grep filter you applied should display output when you search for ``Agility 2020`` in the browser, similar to the example below:
+   -  Since SSL Orchestrator is intercepting/decrypting \https://www.google.com, you are able to see into the payload of this communication and therefore the grep filter you applied should display output when you search for ``F5 Agility`` in the browser, similar to the example below:

       |tcpdump-grep-agility|

 .. |ff-f5labs-verified| image:: ../images/ff-f5labs-verified.png
    :width: 467px